Purpose

 Possible contexts

-Kaiako will provide ākonga with a local primary production system as a context of study, or ākonga could select this themselves.
+Kaiako may provide ākonga with a local primary production system as a context of study, or ākonga could select this themselves.

-Ākonga will be able to develop practical skills and participate in hands-on experiences alongside this assessment but will not be directly assessed on their practical expertise.
+Ākonga will be able to develop practical skills and participate in hands-on experiences alongside this Assessment Activity but will not be directly assessed on their practical expertise.

 The intent of the Standard